ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 - Target MongoDB version must match the backup version exactly
 - Version upgrades should be performed separately, not during restore
 - The restore process validates version compatibility before proceeding
-- For `restore_database` action, the existing MongoDB instance must be running the same version as the backup
+- For `restore-database` action, the existing MongoDB instance must be running the same version as the backup

 **Storage Requirements:**
 - Ensure sufficient storage in the backup directory